mlconnor/node-red-contrib-simple-aws/README.md

 ### API Version
 The **API Version** is important and gives you the ability to lock down the API version.
 Sometimes AWS can change this as the service evolves and without this setting, it could break your flow.

+### Serice Options
+Some services (like DynamoDB) have a rich set of options that can be configured at the service level.
+This is done with an object and if you need to take advantage of those configurations, this is the place to do it.
+In most cases, this will simply be an empty object (the default) set to {}.

 ### Operation
 The operation is the method you want to call.
 For S3, you might choose something like listObjectsV2.

 ### Parameter
 All AWS functions take a single parameter and return a single result.
 The **parameter** property gives you the ability to set that.
 I give you a few different ways to do that using the useful Node Red property editing capabilities.
 You can set a JSON value if the parameter is always the same, or you can use a JSONata expression which is what you'll do most often.
 Here is an example.

+### Paging
+Some of the operations like **S3.listObjectsV2** have the concept of paging.
+When you call **listObjectsV2**, you can give it a MaxKeys property to limit the results.
+If you don't set that value, the AWS SDK will use a default limit to prevent a massive amount of data from coming back unexpectedly.
+When the results are truncated, the AWS SDK will tell you so, and give you a Continuation Token to get the next batch of results.
+This is similar to a cursor on a database.
+The paging parameter gives you an opportunity to control how that works.
+If you set this to **disabled**, Continuation Tokens will be ignored.
+When set to **enabled - new message per page**, the node will make subsequent calls to fetch additional pages.
+When this happens, a new message will be emitted for each page.
+To collect all of this information and process it all at once, you will need to use a **join** node with the message id as the topic.
+In an upcoming release, we will also give you the ability to limit the total number of pages and also simply return all of the messages at once.

 ![JSONata property](doc/jsonata.png)